saifyali05/KOLAM-GENARATOR-AND-ANALYZER./README.md

+#THIS WEB APP IS DEVELOPED FOR SIH 2K25 PROBLEM STATEMENT OF AICTE.
 # KOLAM-GENARATOR-AND-ANALYZER.
 A culturally-rich web application for generating and analyzing traditional Indian Kolam/Rangoli patterns.
 Kolam Generator bridges traditional Indian art with modern technology, enabling users to create, analyze, and explore ancient Kolam/Rangoli patterns through an interactive platform featuring authentic Indian cultural elements.